Galactic647/Tyrano-Browser/readme.md

 Tyrano browser is a simple tool that meant to function like [cheat engine](https://www.cheatengine.org).
 Unlike cheat engine that works directly with memory, tyrano browser utilize [Chrome Devtools Protocol](https://chromedevtools.github.io/devtools-protocol/) (CDP), which create a connection between the tool and the game using websocket which then can be used to edit/modify game variables.

-The code is currently bring rewritten almost from scratch due to the change in framework, so the preview below are kind of outdated, but it still look somewhat similar.
+The code is currently bring rewritten almost from scratch due to the change in architecture, so the preview below are kind of outdated, but it still look somewhat similar.

 NOTE: First pre-release would be only a working scanner/editor.